-• Makeup Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with Dr. Christodoulopoulou in her office at least ONE WEEK PRIOR to the event.
+• Makeup Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with Mrs. Smith in her office at least ONE WEEK PRIOR to the event.
 You must present documentation of a UF sponsored event.

 If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator immediately (no later than 24 hours after the exam) by email.
-Then, as soon as possible after you return to campus, bring the appropriate documentation to Dr. Christodoulopoulou in Little 371.
+Then, as soon as possible after you return to campus, bring the appropriate documentation to Mrs. Smith in Little 378.
 You will be allowed to sign up to take a makeup exam as scheduled during the semester.
+To be eligible for this make-up you must have earned at least half of the lecture participation points given so far in the semester.

 - Makeup Homework Collection: If you have an excused absence, are observing a religious holiday, or are participating in a University of Florida sponsored event, you may turn in a written assignment within 48 hours of its due date.
-Bring your documentation and the assignment to Dr. Christodoulopoulou in her office, LIT 371. - Makeup Online Homework and Quizzes: With the extended availability of online homework, and the 72 hour window to take an online quiz along with two drops, we do not provide makeups for online work.
-Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Christodoulopoulou to discuss an extension of the due date for online assignments. - Makeup Class Participation Points: There are no makeups for class participation points.
-We collect extra points to allow for technical difficulties with your clicker or occasional absence from lecture. - 4g.
+Bring your documentation and the complete assignment to Mrs. Smith in her office, LIT 378. - Makeup Online Homework and Quizzes: With the extended availability of online homework, and the 72 hour window to take an online quiz along with two drops, we do not provide makeups for online work.
+Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Mrs. Smith to discuss an adjustment of due dates. - Makeup Class Participation Points: There are no makeups for class participation points.
+We collect adequate extra points to allow for technical difficulties with your clicker or occasional absence from lecture. - 4g.
+10-Minute Policy.
+Only students who are present within the first 10 minutes of class and stay for the entire period will be allowed to participate in the class activities (including submitting clicker questions and turning in homework assignments). - 4h.
 INCOMPLETE GRADE and FINAL EXAM.
 A student who has completed a major portion of the course with a passing grade but is unable to complete the final exam or other course requirements due to illness or emergency may be granted an incomplete, indicated by a grade of "I".
 This allows the student to complete the course within the first six weeks of the following semester.
-The student must contact Dr. Christodoulopoulou before finals week to sign a departmental incomplete contract, and must provide documentation of the extenuating circumstances preventing him or her from taking the final exam.
+The student must contact Mrs. Smith before finals week to sign a departmental incomplete contract, and must provide documentation of the extenuating circumstances preventing him or her from taking the final exam.
 The grade of "I" is never used to avoid an undesirable grade, and does not allow a student to redo work already graded or to retake the course.
-See the official policy at http://www.math.ufl.edu/department/incomplete-grades/
+See the official policy at math.ufl.edu/department/incomplete-grades/